jkeeton55/PdfTextCorpus/README.md

 # PdfTextCorpus
-This code identifies the frequency of words in a study guide.
+This code lists words in a pdf and identifies the frequency.